Please realize this is an old article I wrote on Bloat. There has been new research

 this condition die within several hours.
 Even with treatment as many as 25% of dogs affected will die.

-organs.
-This makes it hard for the dog to breathe and will put pressure on large veins in the abdomen preventing blood
+internal organs.
+This makes it hard for the dog to breathe and will put pressure on large veins in the abdomen preventing

-return to the heart.
+blood return to the heart.
 When the stomach twists on itself it cuts off the blood supply to the stomach also.
-Once

-university of Perdue the standard poodle is 8.8 times more likely to develop bloat than a mixed breed dog (for more info on
+the university of Perdue the standard poodle is 8.8 times more likely to develop bloat than a mixed breed dog.

-have had bloat then the offspring are highly likely to develop bloat.
-For this reason most breeders will not breed a
+parents have had bloat then the offspring are highly likely to develop bloat.
+For this reason most breeders will not

-events.
-Some scientist believe it may have something to do with swallowing air and not being able to expel it and relieve
+of events.
+Some scientist believe it may have something to do with swallowing air and not being able to expel it and

 SIGNS OF BLOAT